Petfinder Review: Important Things to Consider

-Now to summarize—is Petfinder is a useful resource for adopting pets?
-We think that the site excels at delivering what it promises; an up-to-date directory of available animals near you.
+Is Petfinder is a useful resource for adopting pets?
+I think that the site excels at delivering what it promises – an up-to-date directory of available animals near you.

-Petfinder doesn’t claim to facilitate the adoption process, and that seems to be the biggest complaint from online reviewers.
+Petfinder doesn’t claim to facilitate the adoption process, and that seems to be the biggest complaint from customer reviews.

 While Petfinder does state that they vet each organization that joins Petfinder Pro, it’s not their responsibility to ensure all listings stay up to date or that the organizations respond to their adoption inquiries promptly.